vantello/javascript-rating/README.md

 RATING WITH JAVASCRIPT

-Project with Javascript and CSS to practice animations. | IT ACADEMY
+Javascript and CSS project to practice animations. | IT ACADEMY